-In Atlantic BT’s case study about a redesign project, we direct readers’ focus away from anonymity by highlighting the results right after the intro.
+In Atlantic BT’s case study about a redesign project (no longer available), we direct readers’ focus away from anonymity by highlighting the results right after the intro.
 We refer to the project as “a pharmacy school” early on, later using language that speaks directly to the project itself rather than calling out a name.
 For example:

 The new website included enhanced features and a scalable content system that supported growth.

 We then clearly define the work implemented, getting into details like card sorts, 3 methods for testing, and direct quotes from survey takers.
 These specific quotes act as metrics of success: